MirrorNetworking/Mirror/docs/Concepts/Communications/index.md

 ## Networking Callbacks

-Networking callbacks allow you to hook into built-in Unity events which occur during the course of the game, such as when players join or leave, when GameObjects are created or destroyed, or when a new Scene is loaded.
+Networking callbacks allow you to hook into built-in Mirror events which occur during the course of the game, such as when players join or leave, when GameObjects are created or destroyed, or when a new Scene is loaded.
 There are two types of networking callbacks that you can implement:

 -   Network manager callbacks, for callbacks relating to the network manager itself (such as when clients connect or disconnect)
 -   Network behaviour callbacks, for callbacks relating to individual networked GameObjects (such as when its Start function is called, or what this particular GameObject should do if a new player joins the game)